 Major and Endowment Gift Options

-In times of financial and economic uncertainty, a number of charitable gift options available to donors are particularly appealing.
-Of course, not all gift options are appropriate for all donors.
+In times of financial and economic uncertainty, several charitable gift options available to donors are particularly appealing.
+Of course, not all gifts are appropriate for all donors.

 1. Appreciated Assets

 Even though the market is down, donors may have assets that have grown in value given today’s inflation—such as second homes, investment properties, or collections.
 In such a circumstance, the donor may want to consider transferring some of those appreciated investments to your organization.
 In addition, the donor may realize significant tax benefits by giving directly, rather than selling the appreciated asset and donating the cash from the sale.
 Many donors are long term investors.
 As such, their portfolios still have significant gain despite the recent market downturn.
 They tend to focus on the recent market dip rather than considering their long-term investment gains.
 A careful discussion of this can help donors continue to harvest capital gains tax savings from gifts of stock that has appreciated significantly since the donor purchased it.